 ianTECH Founder Dr. Sean Ianchulev conducted the study with a research team at the Clinica de Ojos Orillac-Calvo in Panama City, Panama.
 There were 101 subjects in the trial – Cohort 1 had cataracts Grade II or less and Cohort 2 had cataracts Grade III or higher.
 Cohort 1 was non-randomized and received the LEEP intervention.
 Cohort 2 needed to be randomized so there was an active comparator group which received the LEEP intervention and the control group which received the conventional phaco-assisted lens fragmentation. ianTECH was looking for an easy to use platform to randomize Cohort 2 and seamlessly capture data for this international study.How to randomize records in Castor EDC

 ianTECH selected Castor EDC for its user-friendly interface and tools.
 They stated that the platform enabled their team to efficiently run an international study without the burden of paperwork and bureaucracy. ianTECH used several of Castor’s features to complete the trial, including electronic data capture, archiving, randomization, verification and monitoring.
 Tyler Welling, a researcher on the team, said he found Castor easy to customize and well suited for the team’s research needs.Explore Castor's medical device data platform

 “I actually didn’t need to watch the tutorial videos.
 I just jumped right in and explored the system.”

 Sean Ianchulev, MD, MPH, Founder, ianTECH

-Congratulations to Dr. Sean Ianchulev and his team for successfully completing the study and publishing their results in the British Journal of Ophthalmology!
-We look forward to collaborating with ianTECH on future studies.
+Congratulations to Dr. Sean Ianchulev and his team for successfully establishing the safety and performance of miLOOP and publishing their results in the British Journal of Ophthalmology. miLOOP was then purchased by Carl Zeiss Meditec in October of 2018!